xbmc/repo-scripts/script.module.buggalo/README.md

 The user will see a dialog as seen in this screenshot: http://forum.xbmc.org/showthread.php?tid=121925&pid=1137307#pid1137307

 HOW TO USE
 ==========
 To use this script you must do these things besides importing it.

+1. Choose whether to submit the collected data to a Gmail account or a private website containing buggalo-web.

+    *  To use a Gmail account set the buggalo.GMAIL_RECIPIENT to the full gmail.com address of the recipient.

-1. Set buggalo.SUBMIT_URL to a full URL where the collected data is submitted.
+    *  To use a website set buggalo.SUBMIT_URL to a full URL where the collected data is submitted.

 2. Surround the code you want to be covered by this script in a try..except block, such as:

     ```python
     try